fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-12-04-my-way-into-tech.md

 **There were so many situations where I had to fight my imposter syndrome.**

-It took me over a year to slowly recognize that I don’t have to talk about tech during my lunch breaks.
-I started to get more confident and I noticed that **I shouldn’t change in order to fit in**.
-And this actually worked quite well and I found my niche where I can focus on user experience and accessibility.
+It took me over a year to slowly realize that I don’t have to talk about tech during my lunch breaks.
+I started to get more confident and I noticed that **I shouldn’t change and try to fit in**.
+And this actually worked quite well for me and I found my niche where I can focus on user experience and accessibility.
 I also found the right colleagues that talked about (at least for me) more fun stuff during lunch breaks. 😅

 A few years later, I was ready for a change and quit my job.
 After a break, I decided to reach for the stars.
 If it scares you, you should go for it, right?
 It’s about finding the balance between new challenges and feeling comfortable in what you’re doing.
 After some time, it surprisingly worked out and I signed a contract with Spotify in early 2021 where I now work on one of the design systems.
 This work is focussed on building UI that is accessible and easy to use and also contains a lot of support work where I help other developers which is super fun to me.